 Anti-inflammation meds: Oral corticosteroids can help decrease swelling, redness, and itching.
 You may be given a short course of 3 to 5 days to help get hives under control but avoid long-term use.
-If you take them for an extended period, they can cause serious side effects such as hypertension, fragile bones, weight gain, blurred vision, increased thirst, and fluid retention.
+If you take them for an extended period (usually months), they can cause serious side effects such as hypertension, fragile bones, weight gain, blurred vision, increased thirst, and fluid retention.

 A common corticosteroid is called prednisone.
 It works by slowing down your immune system and how quickly your body responds to injury and illness.
 In the case of CIU, your system is inexplicably in overdrive, so calming it down is usually the quickest way to get hives in check.

 Monoclonal antibodies: These work by unbinding allergy antibodies from allergy mast cells in the body, which then stop releasing as much histamine, making you less reactive over time.
 The drug Xolair (omalizumab) can be very effective against chronic hives.
 It's an injectable medicine, usually given once a month until hives subside.
 Although side effects aren’t common, there’s a possibility of joint pain, a mild rash where it was injected, and dizziness.
 Some research indicates that a recurrence of CIU is more likely to occur after omalizumab is used.